rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 [summary]: #summary

 Extend Cargo to allow some limited forms of migrations of feature sets to be expressed.
-This will allow adding new features to make existing functionality optional without causing needless breakage.
+This will allow new features to be added that make existing functionality optional without causing needless breakage.

 # Motivation
 [motivation]: #motivation